MannyNR/Trivia-with-react/README.md

 A react app utilizing the Tabs UI pattern.
 API providing the trivia is brought you by [Open Trivia Database](https://github.com/opentdb.com/api_config.php).

-I decided to make this app as a way to help up my trivia knowledle, especially given trivia nights at bars are great!
+I decided to make this app as a way to help up my trivia knowledge, especially given trivia nights at bars are great!

 ---